n2geoff/vite-riot-template/README.md

 ### Mounting Strategy

-This template uses a static object registry to mount global **components** which in-turn can mount other nested components via `components` export option.
+This template automaticly registers and mounts riot components.
+These global **components** can in-turn can mount other nested components via `components` export option.

 #### Example